astoned/Guttag-2013-Finger-Exercises/README.md

 #Finger exercise: Write a function isIn that accepts two strings as arguments
 #and returns True if either string occurs anywhere in the other, and False
 #otherwise.
 Hint: you might want to use the built-in str operation in .

+Finger 4;3

+#Finger exercise: When the implementation of fib in Figure 4.7 is used to
+#compute fib(5) , how many times does it compute the value fib(2) ?